 Swisscom increases the high-speed roaming data volume for all NATEL® go subscriptions.
-Adrian Bolliger, Head of Mobile Business Solutions, explains the advantages of this and provides further details about the offering for enterprise customers.
+Adrian Bolliger, former Head of Mobile Business Solutions, explains the advantages of this and provides further details about the offering for enterprise customers.

 Text: Martina Longo, Michael Lieberherr, Images: Unsplash and Swisscom, 25 February 2019